preciofishbone/OmniaDocsG2/general-assets/creating-form-button/index.rst

 Creating a form using an action button
 ========================================================

-**This documentation is ongoing.
-More details will be added soon.**

 In Omnia 7.6 and later, an action button can be placed on any publishing page, to make it possible to create a form to be used in a publishing app.

+You must be publishing app administrator for the app you create the form for, to be able to use the button.
+This is an important difference compaired to the options in Omnia admin, where you have to be business profile administrator to create and edit forms.

 It's meant to be faster and easier, so the options are limited compaired to creating forms using the options in Omnia Admin.

 **Note!** A page editor must still see to that the form you create is actually available for users, using a Forms block or a Forms rollup block.

-You must be publishing app administrator for the app you create the form for, to be able to use the button.
-This is an important difference compaired to the options in Omnia admin, where you have to be business profile administrator to create and edit forms.

 The button can be formatted in many ways.
 In this example a crude form is used.
 The options can also be set up in a number of ways, for examaple in what app the form will be created, so what is shown here it's just an example.